The Vancouver Christmas Market at Jack Poole Plaza is a great place to shop and get into the festive spirit with friends in November and December.

 Zones include the Marktplatz (with artisan vendors), Gourmetstrasse (with gourmet food-product vendors), and Kaufmannsgasse (an area with additional vendor stalls).
 There is also the Tannenbaum Terrace (where there are food and drinks for sale), Christmas Tree Terrace (where the giant walk-in Christmas tree is), and Schnapslplatz (where you’ll find a couple of wine and spirits vendors).

 The carousel is near the entrance to the Vancouver Christmas Market on Canada Place Street.
 The Alpine Haus, meanwhile, is at the far end of the venue, near the waterfront.
-It’s where you’ll find covered seating and indoor activities like Karaoke Night on select dates.
+It’s where you’ll find covered seating to snack on a meal and rest from your shopping, and indoor activities like Karaoke Night on select dates.
 In the middle of the market, near the start of the Tannenbaum Terrace with all the food and beverage vendors, is the Christmas Pyramid & Flying Stage where the live entertainment takes place.

 Walk-In Christmas Tree

 In the middle of the venue, near the Olympic Cauldron, there’s the Tannenbaum Terrace.
-At the start of it is where you’ll find the giant Christmas tree you can walk inside and take photos in.
+At the start of it is where you’ll find the giant Christmas tree most years.
+You can walk inside and take photos as well.

 Artisan Market (Marktplatz)

-Along the western or northwestern edge of the Vancouver Christmas Market, along the Cactus Club restaurant side, there are artisan vendors.
+Along the western or northwestern edge of the Vancouver Christmas Market, along the Cactus Club restaurant side, there are normally artisan vendors.
 There are lots nearby in front of the Alpen Haus covered-shelter area too.
 The Marktplatz features local artisans selling a wide variety of handmade products.
 There are a few artisan vendors near the entrance to the market, not far from where the carousel is.
-Most, though are in the Marktplatz area.
+Most, though, are in the Marktplatz area (or at least that was the case in previous years).

 Merchant Alley (Kaufmannsgasse)